HOW TO DRINK FROM A FIRE-HOSE WITHOUT DROWNING

 - Different organizations have different strengths.

-- Tables clearly compare/contrast related processes or structurs, but they invite simple transcription (passive!) and can be text-heavy and therefore harder to memorize.
+- Tables clearly compare/contrast related processes or structures, but they invite simple transcription (passive!) and can be text-heavy and therefore harder to memorize.

-- Flow diagrams are very useful for organizing related topics and subtopics that have examples, but they can get too complex with some integrated material.
+- Flow diagrams are very useful for organizing related topics and subtopics that have examples, but they can get too complex and hard to follow if the relationships aren't clear.

 - Graphs are very useful to present complex relationships in a simple visual pattern, but memorize the labels on the axes and not just the line shapes!